carlmunn/jquery.disableAutoFill/README.md

-# jquery.disableAutoFill
+# jquery.disableAutoFill (Forked)

-The easiest solution for disabling Google Chrome auto-fill, auto-complete functions.
+Solution to disabling Google Chrome auto-fill, auto-complete functions.
+This works by input element's name attribute.
+On form submission it will change it back

 Document Transations: [English](./README.md) | [繁體中文](./README_zh_TW.md) | [简体中文](./README_zh_CN.md)

 ----

-I've spent serveral hours surfing online to look for solutions in order to disable Google Chrome auto-fill, auto-complate functions such as the screenshot below.
+I've spent several hours surfing online to look for solutions in order to disable Google Chrome auto-fill, auto-complete functions such as the screenshot below.

 ![Image](https://i.imgur.com/j5Mw1ly.png)

-After having tried all possible solutions I can find on Stackoverflow, howerver, they are outdated and not working.
+After having tried all possible solutions I can find on StackOverflow, however, they are outdated and not working.
 Finally I figured out that Google Chrome forces dropping the submission history while a form contains `type="password"` field, so this plugin is to do the following steps:

 - Replace `type="password"` to `type="text"` and then replace the text with asterisks.
 - Add an attribute `autocomplete="off"` on form.